doubleliu0523/double/README.md

-Hi, I'm Joshua Liu.\n
+Hi, I'm Joshua Liu.
-A newbie in computer science.\n
+A newbie in computer science.
-To record my progress during the following years.\n
+To record my progress during the following years.